EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 abd the ones in the config, add them to extraPaths.

-Volume is a dimensionless multiplier that only works if using SOX or mplayer or Gstreamer.
-Otherwise it is ignored.
-Start and end times are in seconds, negative means relative to sound end.
-Start and end times are also SOX/mplayer specific and are ignored(full sound will always play) with other players.

-On the recommended gstreamer backend, output is a jack client or port if JACK is running, otherwise it is an alsa  device.
+utput is a jack client or port if JACK is running.
 The special string @auto(the default) autoselects an appropriate output.

-#### kaithem.sound.builtinSounds

-A list of filenames of sounds included with Kaithem.
-They are found in the data dir, and cann be drectly passed to play.

 #### kaithem.sound.stop(handle="PRIMARY"")